St. Patrick's Catholic Church

 Today, Plaquemines Parish remains an important center for agriculture, fishing, and the oil industry.
 The region's diverse cultural heritage, together with its natural beauty and resilience, make it a unique and vibrant part of Louisiana's history.

-This timeline provides a concise overview of the key events in the history of Plaquemines Parish, Louisiana.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Plaquemines Parish, Louisiana.